CarbonLDP/carbonldp-js-sdk/doc/README.md

 hasResource( id:string ):boolean
 ```

-Returns true if exists a resource with the ID specified.
+Returns true if a resource with the ID specified exists.

 *Parameters*